-If RW agrees to a service connection for the premises, and subject to the provisions of RCC policies POL-3054 (Water Main Extensions Request from Resident), POL-3055 (Provision of Wastewater House Connection), POL-3058 (Wastewater Main Extensions for Commercial Properties and Multi-Unit Dwellings at Point Lookout) or POL-3059 (Wastewater Main Extensions Request from Resident), the applicant will be required to pay all costs associated with the connection.
+If RW agrees to a service connection for the premises, and subject to the provisions of RCC policies POL-3055 (Provision of Wastewater House Connection) and POL-3058 (Wastewater Main Extensions for Commercial Properties and Multi-Unit Dwellings at Point Lookout) the applicant will be required to pay all costs associated with the connection.
 This may include additional costs for the extension, upgrading and/or re-aligning of the RW network.
 Other matters may also be negotiated between the applicant and RW.